-When will your phone get Android O?
-A data-driven guide
+When will your phone get Android 8.0?
+A data-driven Oreo upgrade guide

 - Two-year average: 204.5 days

-What this data suggests about Android O
+What this data suggests about the Android Oreo upgrade

 Samsung has never made timely Android upgrades a priority.
-Whether you have a current flagship or a previous-gen model, don't be surprised if you end up waiting a solid several months to see Android O on your Galaxy device.
+Whether you have a current flagship or a previous-gen model, don't be surprised if you end up waiting a solid several months to see Oreo on your Galaxy device.

 Hey, what about all the other Android phones?!